Denise Huxtable: Creative conflicts and A Different World

-Filming A Different World required Bonet to relocate from New York, where The Cosby Show was taped, back to her hometown San Francisco, California.
+Bonet relocated from New York, where The Cosby Show was taped, back to her hometown of San Francisco, California to film A Different World.
 A Different World's pilot revolves around Denise as she struggles to pay her dormitory fees while meeting her new roommates, Jaleesa Vinson (Dawnn Lewis) and Maggie, respectively.
-In addition to a diverse group of friends, Denise would also meet and be influenced by new friends and teachers "with different perspectives on life", allowing the character to "grow in profound and interesting ways."
+In addition to a diverse group of friends, Denise would also meet and be influenced by new friends and teachers "with different perspectives on life", allowing the character to "grow in profound and interesting ways".
 The majority of the first season revolves around Denise, the show's lead character at the time, struggling to maintain her grades.
+However, Bonet had a fraught working relationship with season-one executive producer Anne Beats, to the point where Cosby had threatened to fire Bonet lest she correct her behavior, although Beats ultimately departed instead.

 Return to The Cosby Show

-While appearing on A Different World, Bonet married musician Lenny Kravitz in 1988 and became pregnant with their child soon afterward.
-Fearing how Cosby would react to the news based on previous experiences with on-set pregnancies, Bonet first consulted with producer Debbie Allen, who suggested that they approach Cosby about the pregnancy together.
-Allen suggested that Bonet's pregnancy be written into the series, explaining that it "would be a great thing.
-To see a girl who's upper class kid, having a baby, not married because she didn't want to be married…and the girls could root for her."
-Although Cosby listened to Allen's ideas, he and some of the show's other producers did not want to explore teen pregnancy via A Different World's main character, fearing that depicting a popular, well-behaved character like Denise pregnant at such a young age would offer the wrong message to audiences.
-Cosby in particular was strongly opposed to the idea of a Huxtable child experiencing an unplanned pregnancy and becoming an unwed mother, concluding, "Lisa Bonet is pregnant not Denise" and rejecting Allen's proposal.
-Allen was reportedly upset with Cosby over his decision but understood that "he just wanted her back", and Denise's pregnancy would alter Cosby's creative vision for both series.
+While appearing on A Different World, Bonet married musician Lenny Kravitz in 1988, and soon became pregnant with their child.
+Fearing how Cosby would react to an on-set pregnancy, Bonet first confided in producer Debbie Allen, who suggested that they approach Cosby about the pregnancy together.
+Allen suggested that Bonet's pregnancy be written into the series, explaining that it would provide an opportunity to show an upper-class woman having a child while choosing to remain unmarried.
+Cosby and some of the show's other producers did not want to explore teen pregnancy via A Different World's main character, fearing it would send the wrong message.
+Cosby in particular was strongly opposed to the idea of a seemingly wholesome Huxtable child experiencing an unplanned pregnancy and becoming an unwed mother.
+Allen was reportedly upset with Cosby over his decision but understood Denise's pregnancy would alter his vision for both series.
+Meanwhile, producer Susan Fales claims Bonet had wanted to return to The Cosby Show regardless, and felt Denise's pregnancy would have posed challenges such as how would she have fun in college while pregnant, and by whom she had gotten pregnant.